AdesisNetlife/croak/README.md

 Croak is completely written in LiveScript language.
 Take a look to the language [documentation][3] if you are new with it.
-Please, follow the LiveScript language conventions and [coding style][4]
+Please, follow the LiveScript language conventions defined in the [coding style guide][4]

 You must add new test cases for any feature or refactor you do, also keep in mind to follow the same design/code patterns that already exist